-THE FUTURE FOR ELEMENTS (CONT'D.)
+THE FUTURE FOR ELEMENTS - HOW MANY CAN WE DISCOVER?

-CURIE'S

-CURRICULUM

-VITAE (CV)

-EINSTEIN'S LETTER OF SUPPORT

-CREATE A CV

-- Students should connect Bohr and Curie's influence specifically to the discovery of element 115. - Students can also discuss Curie's discoveries of two new elements, paving the way for the discovery of element 115. - Based on students' knowledge of elements, discuss as a class what qualities future newly discovered elements would have.
-Ask students to assign a number and name to these future elements. - Students interpret Curie's infographic curriculum vitae, Curriculum Guide p.
-8. - Read the primary source: Albert Einstein's letter to Marie Curie. - Determine the meaning of words and phrases Einstein uses, and how his writing style impacts the message he is trying to send. - Why would Einstein write to Curie at this point in her career? - Research a woman who is making contributions in a STEM field today.
-Create a CV for her, drawing on her achievements, goals, and challenges.
+- Students write an essay explaining the influence that Bohr and Curie had on modern scientists who have discovered new elements. - Students should connect Bohr and Curie's influence specifically to the discovery of element 115. - Students can also discuss Curie's discoveries of two new elements, paving the way for the discovery of element 115.

+Extension:

+Based on students' knowledge of elements, discuss as a class what qualities future newly discovered elements would have.
+Ask students to assign a number and name to these future elements.